Skip to content

 Couple leaning on metal handrails looking out over Central African city

-Buy your CFA francs now
+Buy CFA francs now

-Central African Currency
+Central African currency

 Banknotes in Central Africa

 Central Africa uses a common currency, the Central African CFA franc (XAF).
-The currency is shared by six Central African countries that are part of the Central African Economic and Monetary Community (CEMAC).

 The Central African CFA franc banknotes are available in various denominations, including 500, 1,000, 2,000, 5,000, and 10,000 XAF.
 Each denomination features different colours and designs, making it easy to distinguish between them.